stuerp/foo_midi/docs/README.md

 If you have configured VSTi the compatible instruments will added to the list as a player prefixed with *VSTi*.

-The **Configure** button will be enabled if the player has an additional dialog in which to configure settings specific to that player.
+The **Configure** button will be enabled if the player has an additional dialog to configure settings specific to that player.

-The **Sample rate** combobox allows you to specify the frequency the player will use to synthesize the samples.
+The **Sample rate** combobox allows you to specify the sample rate the player will use create samples.
 Select any of the predefined values or enter a custom value between 6000Hz and 192000Hz.

 ### Looping